 Insurance Participation: Our practice participates with most insurance plans, including Medicare.
 Participation with specific insurance carriers varies amongst our physicians.
 When scheduling an appointment, please ask our office staff whether the physican you wish to see is an approved provider under your insurance plan.

 Prior authorizations for goods and services are requested from insurance carriers in advance, but insurance carriers will only provide us with an estimate of their coverage .
 They do not guarantee what their actual reimbursement amount will be in advance.
 Actual insurance reimbursement amounts may be different than quoted by the insurance company representative , subject to later review by the insurance plan's administrator and application of any and all copays, deductibles and co-insurance amounts .
 Patients are financially responsible for any amount not paid by their insurance plan for goods or services.

-Surgical Services : It is the policy of our practice to collect all applicable deductibles, copayments, co-insurance, and any other out-of-pocket expenses for professional services prior to performing any surgery.
+Surgical Services: It is the policy of our practice to collect all applicable deductibles, copayments, co-insurance, and any other out-of-pocket expenses for professional services prior to performing any surgery.
 The professional fees for surgery are payable directly to Michigan Ear, Nose and Throat Associates and/or Bloomfield Facial Plastic Surgery .
 Patients receiving in-patient or out-patient surgery at a hospital or surgical center may also be responsible for facility and anesthesia fees .
 The surgical center or hospital where you will be having surgery will inform you of their facility fees and their payment policies and procedures.
 Please see the list of hospitals and surgical centers for their contact information.
-You will find this by clickiing on the Offices tab above.
-The surgical centers are listed near the bottom of that page.
+You will find this by clicking on the Locations tab above and choosing one of our two locations "more info".
+The surgical centers are listed near the bottom of the page.